 - Parents are normally the first point of contact.
-We discuss concerns with parents to gain their view of events, unless we feel this may put the child in greater danger. - We inform parents when we make a record of concerns in their child's file and that we also make a note of any discussion we have with them regarding a concern. - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will be made, except where the guidance of the Local Safeguarding Children Board does not allow this, for example, where it is believed that the child may be placed in greater danger. - This will usually be the case where the parent is the likely abuser.
+We discuss concerns with parents to gain their view of events, unless we feel this may put the child in greater danger. - We inform parents when we make a record of concerns on their child's file and that we also make a note of any suspicion of abuse warrants referral to the social care team, parents are informed at the same time that the referral will be made except where the guidance obtained from the Local Safeguarding Children Board does not allow this, for example, where it is believed that the child may be placed in greater danger. - This will usually be the case where the parent is the likely abuser.
 In these cases the social workers will inform parents.